 SSH-RSA key rejected with message "no mutual signature algorithm"

-On attempting to use an SSH key generated using the ssh-rsa algorithm, the SSH key isn't accepted (the user receives a 'Permission denied' message) and the following message is displayed when the verbose SSH output is reviewed:
+When attempting to use an SSH key generated using the ssh-rsa sha-1 hash algorithm, the SSH key isn't accepted (the user receives a 'Permission denied' message), and the following message is displayed when the verbose SSH output is reviewed:

 debug1: send_pubkey_test: no mutual signature algorithm